Building Agentic Systems: From Simple Loops to Production

 ...2.
 Clear contracts

 Every tool needs a name the model can understand, a description that says when to use it, and explicit input schemas.
 The better your descriptions, the less the model guesses wrong.
-The tool definition below follows the Model Context Protocol (MCP) format.
-MCP is becoming the standard for tool integration: build your tools as MCP servers and any compliant agent can use them without custom glue.
+The tool definition below follows the Model Context Protocol (MCP) format — released by Anthropic in November 2024, adopted by OpenAI and Google DeepMind within months, and now backed by 10,000+ public servers.
+In late 2025, Anthropic donated MCP to the Linux Foundation as part of the Agentic AI Foundation, co-founded with Block and OpenAI.
+Build your tools as MCP servers and any compliant agent can use them without custom glue.

 {